slimcoin-project/slimcoin-project.github.io/proof-of-burn-eli5.md

 ---
 title: What is Proof of Burn (ELI5)?
+lang: en
+menuitem: Proof of Burn ELI5
+ref: eli5
+layout: page
+permalink: /proof-of-burn-eli5/
+priority: 4
 ---

 In this article, we will explain the revolutionary consensus mechanism behind Slimcoin: **Proof of burn**.

 *If you need a super-short explanation, you can go to the **[tl;dr](#tldr)** section at the end.
 Readers that are familiar with Bitcoin's Proof of Work and **why** it works can skip the first two sections.*

-## Why a consensus method is necessary?
+### Why a consensus method is necessary?

 To understand what is Proof of Burn, first we must understand why cryptocurrencies use a "consensus method".